Höhn: Location

 With roughly 3,200 inhabitants, Höhn is the biggest Ortsgemeinde in the Verbandsgemeinde of Westerburg – a kind of collective municipality – in the Westerwald.
-The community offers, at 500 m above sea level, all the attractions and charm of a high plateau, as well as lovely views from almost every part of the community.

 Constituent communities

 Since 1969, Höhn has consisted of the Ortsteile of Höhn-Urdorf, Oellingen, Schönberg and Neuhochstein.
 The Ortsteile Höhn-Urdorf, Oellingen and Schönberg have over the last 50 years grown into one another, but in each one's old core, the signs of the structure of the original “clump” villages can be seen.
 Höhn-Urdorf – “Urdorf” means “original village” – is the community's main centre.

 History

 In 930, Höhn had its first documentary mention as Hana.

 Religion

 In Höhn-Urdorf stands the great Catholic parish church Mariä Heimsuchung, which forms the centre of the old village core, as well as an Evangelical church on Bahnhofstraße.
 In Schönberg is found the Catholic parish church St. Josef.

 Climate

 Höhn has an oceanic climate (Cfb in the Köppen climate classification).